crsl4/phylogenetics-class/lecture-notes/lecture4.md

 ### Previous class check-up
 - We are familiar with git/github
 - We understand the importance of reproducible scripts
+    - **Reproducibility Resolution 2022**: let's all make a commitment today to do one reproducible thing in our research ([google slides](https://docs.google.com/presentation/d/13bqKroBmXnIV4HI6UD_pYz9GE71jcuW989yaTwCvWSM/edit?usp=sharing))

 ### Learning objectives